Gauravonthemixx/Predicting-London-Housing-Prices/README.md

 ☑️ Objectives
 ------
-1. Collect a broad dataset from Zoopla.co.uk of historical prices and any relevant details about those properties
+* Gather a comprehensive dataset from Zoopla.co.uk containing historical pricing information and pertinent details regarding those properties.
-2. Create a price prediction model based on the dataset which will accurately predict the agreed sale price for a given property.
+* Develop a price prediction model utilizing the collected dataset to accurately forecast the agreed sale price for a given property.
-3. Use this tool to identify properties which are currently listed for sale and which may be undervalued.
+* Employ this tool to identify properties currently listed for sale that might be undervalued, offering potential opportunities for investment or acquisition.

 ## 🧺 Data Collection